podofo/podofo/README.md

     doxygen build/Doxyfile
     ```

-3. **Viewing the Documentation**: Once the documentation generation completes, you'll find the `html` directory that contains the generated documentation.
+3. **Viewing the Documentation**: Once the documentation generation completes, you'll find a `documentation` directory that contains the generated documentation.
 Open `index.html` in your favorite web browser to view the API documentation.
     ```bash
-    cd build/documentation/html
+    cd build/doxygen/documentation
     open index.html
     ```